daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 ## Set Environmental Variables

-Before adding an environment variable to Daytona, ensure the both Docker and your server is running.
+Before adding an environment variable to Daytona, ensure that Docker and your server are running.
 Start your server using:

 ```bash
 daytona server
 ```

-Then use the `daytona env set` command to define environmental variables:
+Then use `daytona env set` to define environmental variables:

 ```bash
 daytona env set USERNAME=JohnDoe PASSWORD=123456